-The air conditioning ducting market is split into two levels where ducting flange joining is concerned.
-The high volume, high strength ducting applications tend to use the pierce rivets approach.
+The air conditioning ducting market is split between two technologies to hold the sections together.
+The high volume, high strength ducting applications tend to take the pierce rivets approach.
 The low volume, low strength market typically uses clinching, riv-bonding, pop rivets and spot welding.

-Taking into account the overall costs of the process and the cycle times, Henrob Self Pierce Riveting (HSPR) still works out to be the most cost effective solution.
-Fire dampers and sound attenuators are ideal applications for SPR where the advantages of joint security, no hole drilling and swarf are key factors.
+When you take into account the overall costs of the process and the cycle times, Henrob Self Pierce Riveting (HSPR) process still works out as the most cost effective solution.

-HSPR is considered a structural rivet or engineered rivet giving the customer the reassurance of a quality product.
-The clinch process is seen as less robust and for H&S issues it is now becoming less commonly used as a joining process.
-The same can be said for blind fasteners such as pop rivets.
+The use of a structural rivets or engineered rivet like HSPR gives the customer the reassurance of a quality product.
+The clinch process is now seen as an inferior process and due to H&S issues it is now becoming less commonly used as a joining process.
+The same can be said of a blind fastener.